-Applied behavior analysis (ABA) is a widely recognized Evidence-Based Treatment approach for autism.
-ABA therapy systematically applies interventions that use the principles of learning and motivation to bring about positive behavior change.
+Applied behavior analysis (ABA) is a widely recognized Evidence-Based Treatment approach for Autism.
+ABA therapy systematically involves interventions that use the principles of learning and motivation to bring about positive behavior change.
 ABA provides highly individualized programming to address the child’s needs.

-To be eligible for enrollment in our ABA Program, your child must be between the ages of 3 and 15, have a diagnosis of autism by a medical professional and be a Texas resident.
-Additionally, each family will be assessed individually to identify the appropriate cost of share for services.
+To be eligible for enrollment in our ABA program through the Texas Grant (for families without insurance), your child must be between the ages of 3 and 15, have a diagnosis of Autism by a medical professional, and be a Texas resident.
+Additionally, each family will be assessed individually to identify the appropriate cost share for services.